-In accordance with the AIC Code (the “Code”), the Board has established an Audit Committee and a Nomination Committee, in each case with formally delegated duties and responsibilities within written terms of reference.
+In accordance with the AIC Code (the “Code”), the Board has established an Audit Committee, a Nomination Committee and a Management Engagement Committee, in each case with formally delegated duties and responsibilities within written terms of reference.

 As the Board has no executive Directors and is comprised solely of non-executive Directors, a Remuneration Committee is deemed unnecessary.
 The process for agreeing the non-executive Directors’ fees is set out in the Annual Report.
 The identity of each of the chairmen of the committees referred to above is reviewed on an annual basis.
-The Board has decided that the entire Board should fulfill the role of the Audit and Nomination Committees.
+The Board has decided that the entire Board should fulfill the role of the Audit, Nomination and Management Engagement Committees.
 The terms of reference of the committees are kept under review.

 In accordance with the Code, the Company has established a Nomination Committee.
 The main role of the committee is to propose candidates for election to the Board of Directors, including the Chairman.
 The Nomination Committee takes into consideration the Code’s rules on independence of the Board in relation to the Company, its senior management and major Shareholders.
 The Nomination Committee is chaired by David Macfarlane, and each of the other Directors is also members.
 The members of the committee are independent of the Investment Adviser.
 The Nomination Committee has responsibility for considering the size, structure and composition of the Board, retirements and appointments of additional and replacement Directors, and making appropriate recommendations to the Board.